 necessitate a visit to your property.
 Also a visit may be conducted if a property Return is

-only gather necessary property information and take photographs.
-If the owner/occupant is
+gather necessary property information and take photographs.
+If the owner/occupant is not at

 A visit may be made by the personal property appraisal staff when a business license is

 purchased, registration filed for sales tax identification, corporation or trade name.
 Others